ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 ### Step three: Deploy the webhook and custom resource definitions to your Kubernetes cluster
 {: #upgrade-k8s-webhook-crd}

-Before you can upgrade an existing network to 2.5, or deploy a new instance of the platform to your Kubernetes cluster, you need to create the conversion webhook by completing the steps in this section.
+Before you can upgrade an existing 2.1.x network to 2.5.1, or deploy a new instance of the platform to your Kubernetes cluster, you need to create the conversion webhook by completing the steps in this section.
 The webhook is deployed to its own namespace or project, referred to `ibpinfra` throughout these instructions.

 The first three steps are for deployment of the webhook.
-The last five steps are for creation of the custom resource definitions for the CA, peer, orderer and console components that the {{site.data.keyword.blockchainfull_notm}} Platform requires.
+The last step is for creation of the custom resource definitions for the CA, peer, orderer and console components that the {{site.data.keyword.blockchainfull_notm}} Platform requires.
 You only have to deploy the webhook and custom resource definitions **once per cluster**.
-If you have already deployed this webhook and custom resource definitions to your cluster, you can skip these eight steps below.
+If you have already deployed this webhook and custom resource definitions to your cluster, you can skip these four steps below.
 {: important}

 #### 1. Configure role-based access control (RBAC) for the webhook